open-telemetry/opentelemetry.io/content/en/blog/2023/logs-collection/index.md

 First, change into the [expert-grogu/][repo-expert-grogu] directory.

 In this scenario Expert Grogu is logging into a file (in JSON format), from their Python app.
-Then, they are using the OTel collector to read that very log file, parse the log records using the [filelog receiver][filelog] in the OTel collector and finally output it to `stdout` using the [debug exporter][debug].
+Then, they are using the OpenTelemetry Collector to read that very log file, parse the log records using the [filelog receiver][filelog] in the OTel collector and finally output it to `stdout` using the [debug exporter][debug].
 Makes sense?
 Let's see it in action …